Laura Serrant: Early life and career

-Serrant was born in Nottingham, England, in 1963, the daughter of John Serrant and his wife, born Eudora Toussaint.
+Serrant was born in Nottingham, England, in 1963, the daughter of Dominican parents John Serrant and his wife, (née) Eudora Toussaint.
 She was not only the first in her family to attend university, but also one of the first nurses to qualify through a degree, graduating in 1986 with a Bachelor of Arts (BA) degree in nursing from Sheffield City Polytechnic.

 Serrant's work specialises in sexual and reproductive health, including research into working with sex workers, alcohol and drug dependent individuals and tackling attitudes towards HIV and AIDS alongside policy development nationally and internationally with an emphasis on racial inequalities and cultural safety.
 She sat on the Prime Minister's independent commission into nursing and midwifery that published the Front Line Care (Report) in 2010.
 In 2016, Serrant appeared in BBC Four television documentary Black Nurses: The Women Who Saved the NHS, discussing the contribution and celebrating the influence of Black nurses in the National Heath Service (NHS).

 In 2017, then Chief Nursing Officer Jane Cummings appointed Serrant as Chair of the BME Strategic Advisory Group for NHS England.
 Serrant has held a number of posts, having previously been Professor of Community and Public Health Nursing the University of Wolverhampton and Head of Evidence and Strategy in the Nursing Directorate of NHS England.
 She was also non-executive director of Sheffield Health & Social Care NHS Foundation Trust from April 2018 to August 2019.
 From May 2016 to November 2018, she also served as Professor of Nursing at Sheffield Hallam University.

 In 2018, Serrant was appointed as the Head of the School of Nursing at Manchester Metropolitan University becoming the only black head of nursing in UK universities.

 Outside of her work in nursing, Serrant has appeared on BBC Radio 4 programme Great Lives, where she nominated poet and activist Audre Lorde as deserving of the title of having lived a "Great Life".
 Furthermore, her relationship with poetry continued with the inclusion of a poem written by Serrant in a theatre production titled Windrush, which toured the UK in 2018.
 Serrant's poem "You Called ... and We Came" is featured on the National Windrush Monument.

 Serrant became Chair of Sheffield Children's NHS Foundation Trust in January 2024.